platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 ### Add delete quote functionality

-Our Movie Quotes app can create, retrieve and update quotes.
-Now we're going to implement the D in CRUD — delete!
+Our Movie Quotes app can create, retrieve, and update quotes.
+Now we are going to implement the D in CRUD — delete!

-First let's create a new component, **`src/components/QuoteActionDelete.astro`**:
+First let us create a new component, **`src/components/QuoteActionDelete.astro`**:

 ```astro
 ---